Here Today (film): Plot

-Angry at the cast member who can't enunciate properly, thereby ruining jokes with his poor performance, Charlie walks onstage.
-He critiques the actor and engages the crowd, the performance is lauded and goes viral.
+Angry at Roger, a cast member who can't enunciate properly, thereby ruining jokes with his poor performance, Charlie walks onstage.
+He critiques Roger and engages the crowd, the performance is lauded and goes viral.
 Although everyone initially thinks Charlie was simply engaged in brilliant improv, it soon becomes apparent that he is unwell.
 Emma rushes to the studio after seeing the live show, explaining Charlie's situation.
-Darrell writes a tribute to him online, providing cover for what happened.
+Charlie's coworker Darrell Green writes a tribute to him online, providing cover for what happened.
 Meanwhile, Francine thinks Charlie was drunk and is disgusted.

 Charlie’s granddaughter Lindsay arrives unexpectedly at his home while Emma is out.
 She tearfully explains that she overheard Francine blame Charlie for Carrie's death behind his back.
-He embraces his granddaughter, saying he will take them somewhere special to cheer her up.
+He embraces Lindsay, saying he will take them somewhere special to cheer her up.
 When Francine finds Lindsay is missing, she and Rex go to Charlie's, finding Emma also looking for him.
 They soon realize he took a rideshare service, so they track him to the country.

 As they all drive to him, Emma tells Rex and Francine about his dementia.
 They find Lindsay in tears as Charlie had an episode and ran into the woods without her.
 Realizing they are at their childhood cabin, Francine and Rex rush to find Charlie.
 He wholeheartedly apologizes for his past mistakes.
-The family tearfully embraces and forgives him, and also accepts Emma as part of the family.
+The family tearfully embraces and forgives him and also accepts Emma as part of the family.

-Forward in time, Charlie and Emma are at the cabin on Lake Charlie with Rex, Francine, Lindsay, and Darrell.
+Forward in time, Charlie and Emma are at the cabin on Lake Charlie with Rex, Francine, Lindsay and Darrell.
 Francine and Rex reminisce about their childhood as Darrell transcribes the stories for the book.
 At the sunset, they all go together to the lake to watch it.
-Charlie sees Carrie's spirit watching it alongside them, and smiles.
+Charlie sees Carrie's spirit watching it alongside them and smiles.